 Before you publish your next blog post, use this blog post checklist to get the most out of your content.

 The focus keyword reflects the topic of the blog post.
-When you’re researching blog topics, it helps to use a focus keyword with sufficient search volume to attract many readers to your website.
+When you’re researching blog topic ideas, it helps to use a focus keyword with sufficient search volume to attract many readers to your website.

 It is also crucial that you choose a keyword that you can realistically rank for.
 When you have a new website and a low domain rating (DR), you should target keywords with a low keyword difficulty (KD).
 When you have a higher DR, you can also target more difficult keywords.